-- Review long term PPI prescribing to reduce the potential risk of Clostridium difficile, bone fractures and to a lesser extent the risk of higher mortality in older patients, acute interstitial nephritis, community acquired pneumonia, hypomagnesaemia, vitamin B12 deficiency and rebound acid hypersecretion.
-There may be indications where the benefits of long-term PPI use outweigh the risks (e.g. Barrett's Oesophagus, oesophageal stricture) Assess on an individual basis and review regularly.4 - Use a H2 antagonist if a PPI is not appropriate.5
+• Review long term PPI prescribing to reduce the potential risk of Clostridium difficile, bone fractures and to a lesser extent the risk of higher mortality in older patients, acute interstitial nephritis, community acquired pneumonia, hypomagnesaemia, vitamin B12 deficiency and rebound acid hypersecretion.
+There may be indications where the benefits of long-term PPI use outweigh the risks (e.g. Barrett's Oesophagus, oesophageal stricture dilation) Assess on an individual basis and review regularly.

-Key Points2
+Key Points

-- Ensure that appropriate patients are regularly reviewed and monitored for side effects during treatment. - PPI should be stopped when the corticosteroid is stopped.
-For other indications of PPI usages ensure there is a set duration / review date. - Avoid concomitant use of an NSAID/ low-dose aspirin/anticoagulant/SSRI (if possible) if this is essential, monitor closely. - Before commencing treatment risks need to be discussed and explained as below and documented in the patient's notes. - Use the lowest effective dose and the shortest duration of treatment necessary to control symptoms. - Do not prescribe enteric coated formulations of corticosteroid. - Smoking increases risks: if patient is a smoker offer smoking cessation services.
+- Ensure that appropriate patients are regularly reviewed and monitored for side effects during treatment. - PPI should be stopped when the antiplatelet is stopped.
+For other indications of PPI usages ensure there is a set duration/ review date. - Avoid concomitant use of an NSAID with low-dose aspirin (if possible) if this is essential, monitor closely. - Before commencing treatment risks need to be discussed and explained as below and documented in the patient's notes. - Use the lowest effective dose and the shortest duration of treatment necessary to control symptoms. - Do not prescribe enteric coated aspirin. - Smoking increases risks: if patient is a smoker offer smoking cessation services.